KingFifer40/Portable-GM_BOT/README.md

 Setting a new personality wipes all conversation history so no old context carries over.

-The AI uses a **single shared group memory** — all `!ai` messages are in one conversation, so the AI sees the full group's context rather than isolated per-user threads.
+The AI uses a **single shared group memory** — all `!ai` messages are in one conversation, so the whole group's context is visible to the AI rather than isolated per-user threads.

 ---

 ## Profile Picture Swap

 When the bot sends an AI response, it automatically:
-1. Uploads a brightened version of your GroupMe avatar with a **"BOT"** banner stamped across it
+1. Uploads a brightened version of your GroupMe avatar with a **"BOT"** banner stamped on it
-2. Switches its GroupMe profile picture to that image before sending the message
+2. Switches its GroupMe profile picture to that image before sending
-3. Reverts to your original avatar immediately after
+3. Reverts to the original avatar immediately after

-The two avatar files (`pfp_original.jpg` and `pfp_bot.jpg`) are saved in the `AI-BOT/` folder on first run.
+The two avatar files (`pfp_original.jpg` and `pfp_bot.jpg`) are saved in the `Porta-GMBOT/` folder on first run.
 This feature is skipped gracefully if the avatar can't be downloaded.

 ---